thanks-cohn/loogal-v1/README.md

 If the image exists anywhere on your machine...

-Locus should lead you back to it.
+LOCUS should lead you back to it.
 ```

 ---------------------------------